Common Names

 Clinical Summary

-Vitamin B12, part of the vitamin B-complex family, refers to the group of compounds that consists of cyanocobalamin, hydroxycobalamin, and related substances (1).
-It is essential for normal nerve function, DNA synthesis, hematopoiesis, fatty acid metabolism, and amino acid synthesis in the mitochondria.
-It also plays an important role in homocysteine metabolism.
-Vitamin B12 is abundant in diets that include meat and dairy products, although deficiency can occur in those with mal-absorption syndromes (2), take medications for gastric disorders (3) (4), for conditions associated with insulin resistance (5), or in those who follow a strict vegetarian diet (6).
+Vitamin B12 is abundant in diets that include meat and dairy products, although deficiency can occur in those with malabsorption syndromes (2) or those who take medications for gastric disorders (3) (4), for conditions associated with insulin resistance (5), or in those who follow a strict vegetarian diet (6).
 B12 deficiency is also more common among the elderly (7).
-Lack of B12 can lead to a wide variety of hematologic, neurologic, and psychiatric disorders, may increase the risk of cardiovascular disease (8), and cause pseudo-thrombotic microangiopathy following gastrectomy (55).
-Vitamin B12 is often included in vitamin products used to reduce homocysteine, which is associated with cardiovascular diseases.

 High dietary intakes of B vitamins including B12 have been associated with a decreased risk for cataracts (36).
 However, combined supplementation with B12, B6, and folic acid may increase the risk of cataract extraction (37).